 - Talk with nurses to find out “what it’s really like” and ask how/why they became nurses

-- Take harder science or advanced placement classes
+- Take high-level or advanced placement science classes

 - Join a health careers club or HOSA, the Health Occupations Students of America

 - Visit the Kentucky Board of Nursing website to research the various options of nursing careers and education required (for example, BSN or RN degrees are required to enter advanced nursing degrees such as a nurse practitioner or nurse anesthetist).

 - Register for a UK College of Nursing BSN program information session to learn more about our admission and program requirements